 What function does is using the integral principle to integrate the angular velocity in all the period from time 0 ( t = 0) to get the absolute angle.
 However, this is just a theoretical formula and there are some errors caused by two reasons.
 First one is because the sampling frequency is possible slower than the data changes and another cause is drift which causes the sensor reading not returning to 0 at the rest position, so to avoid those errors it is better to choose the high sampling frequency (100 Hz in Gyroscope used in this thesis).
 The next part, there is an example for explaining how to use those equations to calculate an exact angle.

-How a gyroscope works for the racing game
+How A Gyroscope Works For The Racing Game

-Figure 3.
-6 Racing Game
+The Principle Of Racing Game